SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-There are two different things named ``a``, the variable in the surrounding scope and the constant inside the closure's scope, but only one variable named ``b``.
+There are two different things named ``a``, the variable in the surrounding scope and the constant in the closure's scope, but only one variable named ``b``.
 The ``a`` in the inner scope is initialized with the value of the ``a`` in the outer scope